Mission Statement

 What is co-response?

-Co-Response Programs are defined as a partnership between first responders (including law enforcement, fire/EMS, or EMS agencies) and human services professionals (such as behavioral health professionals, social workers, community health workers or peer support workers).
-Co-response programs respond to behavioral health-related calls and calls involving people with complex medical conditions.
+Co-response refers to partnerships between first responders (police, fire, EMS, 911 centers) and human service professionals (such as social workers, community health workers, or peers).
+Co-response operates within the 911 system and typically involves behavioral health related calls and calls involving complex, chronic medical conditions.
 They provide in- the-moment response and follow-up community-based care coordination.
 Co-response can involve direct 911 response, outreach to target populations, and/or follow-up depending on each agency’s program design.
 Co-response programs draw on combined expertise and trusted community-based workers to de-escalate situations, intervene as appropriate, and support people with complex behavioral health and medical needs.
 The ultimate goal is to connect people with appropriate community resources to reduce the use of emergency services.

 Click here for more information.